claudia-16/Complex-networks-project/README.md

 (see for details *node2vec: Scalable Feature Learning for Networks, 2016. url: https://arxiv.org/abs/1607.00653*).
 These walks are sequences of nodes from which a node embedding is extracted.
 Once we obtain the node embedding, we apply to it the K-means clustering algorithm.
 The optimal value for k is decided by using the elbow method.
-We compare then the way nodes are labelled by the k-means algorithm with the true labels we know (i.e., the chromosome of belonging).
+We compare then the way nodes are labelled by the k-means algorithm with the true labels we know (i.e. the chromosome of belonging).
 This comparison is made visually by using a t-SNE algorithm.
 We make also further analysis by changing the embedding dimension parameter of node2vec and seeing how nodes, with their true labels, are located in the t-SNE visualization.

-# Dependencies
+## Dependencies
 - random
 - numpy
 - pandas